Boost Converters

 Turning Off/Disabling

-While most boost controllers have an enable/disable pin, this doesn’t actually disconnect the input from output, as the switching device is not in series with input and output, as it is in a buck Converter.
+While most boost controllers have an enable/disable pin, this doesn’t actually disconnect the input from output, as the switching device is not in series with input and output, as it is in a buck converter.
 Thus if you need the load completely disconnected from the input, you will need to add something like a P-Channel MOSFET or load switch to the front-end of the boost converter.

 Start-up vs. Runtime Minimum Input Voltage Requirements

 Some boost converters have differing start-up and runtime minimum input voltage requirements.
-Typically, the boost converter requires a higher minimum input voltage to start (e.g. 18V), but once running, can run of a lower voltage (e.g. 500mV).
+Typically, the boost converter requires a higher minimum input voltage to start (e.g. 18V), but once running, can run off a lower voltage (e.g. 500mV).

 Bypass